 Diversity Faculty Fellows 10 Faculty Fellows were

 Program provides selected Number of Fellows selected awarded in 2019.

 faculty members with

 opportunities to infuse

 diversity into existing

 curriculum, create models to

-improve classroom dynamics

-in support of social justice, or
+improve classroom dynamics in support of social justice, or

 identify strategies to enhance

 institutional practices.

 The Provost's annual January 204 registrants and 150+

-Conference.
+Conference .
 This year's Conference attendance attendees, 2019

-theme, "New Beginnings: Comercice attendance attendees, 2019
+theme, "New Beginnings:

 Ensuring the Academic

 Success of Transfer Students".

 Hiring and onboarding of the Assistant Provost's listening

 Assistant Provost for Diversity Position filled on January 9, tour has included over 50

 & Inclusion.
 This position is 2019. meetings with individuals,

-responsible for recruiting, affinity groups, and College
+responsible for recruiting, hiring, onboarding, and affinity groups, and College committees.

-hiring, onboarding, and committees.

 retention of diversity faculty

 and librarians of all ranks.